 - 1. Document participation for a minimum of 6 SAR missions that are ground SAR incidents for either missing persons or missing aircraft.
-Simulations may be counted toward re-certification requirements.

-- 2. Hold a current American National Red Cross Standard First Aid card or approved equivalent, or higher certification.

-- 3. Hold a current AHA CPR for Health Care Provider certification, or approved equivalent.

-- 4. Document continuing competency across the entire range of ASRC training standards for FTL.
-Based on the member's documentation and any other means such as, but not limited to, testing, the GTO must validate and certify1 that the member has successfully demonstrated proficiency for each of the following training areas listed in the ASRC training standards under or "Knowledge and Performance Expectations" (FTL).

-- a.
-SAR Operations

-- b.
-Search Tactics

-- c.
-Search Management

-- d.
-Rescue Operations
+Simulations may be counted toward re-certification requirements. - 2.
+Hold a current American National Red Cross Standard First Aid card or approved equivalent, or higher certification. - 3.
+Hold a current AHA CPR for Health Care Provider certification, or approved equivalent. - 4.
+Document continuing competency across the entire range of ASRC training standards for FTL.
+Based on the member's documentation and any other means such as, but not limited to, testing, the GTO must validate and certify3-2-that the member has successfully demonstrated proficiency for each of the following training areas listed in the ASRC training standards under or "Knowledge and Performance Expectations" (FTL). - -(1) SAR Operations - (2) Search Tactics - (3) Search Management - (4) Rescue Operations

-- e.
-Equipment

-- f.
-Mission Performance

-- g.
-Ropes and Technical Hardware

-- 5. Each GTO has flexibility to determine how best to accomplish and measure compliance with the competency requirements.
-The time spent and method chosen will depend on many factors subject, complexity, skill level of students, experience of instructor, availability of resources, etc. Ultimately, the method to achieve the standards and the length of time devoted to training really does not matter.

-- 6. The review cycle period shall begin the first January of the year following the initial certification.

-1 This is a critical part of the total involvement of the GTO.
+This is a critical part of the total involvement of the GTO.
 If a GTO fails to certify a person the person becomes COQ.
 While the recertification of the member is every 3 calendar years after the date of initial certification, the GTO must certify annually (using a submitted January Group Roster) as to the certification level of the Group's members.
-Failure to certify the certification level of the Group's members will result in the Group's members being classified as a probationary group.
+Failure to certify the certification level of the Group's members will result in the Group's members being classified as COQ and could result in the Group being classified as a probationary group.